Print Data Analysis

 The header shows the number of Process Colors used.
 The footer contains the Fixup groups: Adopt Color Values , Black Handling and Tone Value Corrections with individual Fixups in each drop-down menu.
 Rendering Intents contained in the PDF file can be displayed by clicking on the navigation point (gray dot) .

 In the Spot Colors area (marked with red in Figure 6), all Spot Colors contained in the PDF that have not been flagged as Technical Colors by the user in the Workflow are listed.
 For each Spot Color, the ∆E reproduction value, Overprint status, and the Dimension the color, and the Spot Color Definition are specified.

 The header displays the number of Spot Colors used and the line below shows the selected ∆E calculation .
-The footer contains Fixups such as: Spot Color Definition and Create Grid Chart as well as the Fixup groups: Spot Color Tools and Add White or Varnish , both drop-down menus contain multiple Fixups.
+The footer contains Fixups such as: Spot Color Definition and Create Grid Chart as well as the Fixup groups: Spot Color Tools and Additional Channels , both drop-down menus contain multiple Fixups.
 Source Color Spaces are displayed by clicking on the navigation point .

 Figure 12: The Spot Colors information panel.

 In the Technical Colors area (marked with magenta in Figure 6), all Spot Colors used in the PDF that have been allocated as Technical Colors by the user in the Workflow are listed.
 For each Technical Color we see: the type (CutContour in this example), Overprint status, the Dimension of the color, and the Spot Color Definition used for rendering Lead In/Out.

 The number of Technical Colors used is displayed in the header.
 The footer contains the Fixup: Create and Edit Spot Color Definition and the Fixup groups: Create Dieline and Spot Color Tools each containing a drop-down list of Fixups.